hyperledger/caliper/docs/vNext/BenchmarkConfiguration.md

 ```

 ## License
-The Caliper codebase is release under the [Apache 2.0 license](./LICENSE.md).
+The Caliper codebase is released under the [Apache 2.0 license](./LICENSE.md).
 Any documentation developed by the Caliper Project is licensed under the Creative Commons Attribution 4.0 International License.
 You may obtain a copy of the license, titled CC-BY-4.0, at http://creativecommons.org/licenses/by/4.0/.